Financial Aid & Scholarship

 Students who want to apply for federal and New York State financial aid can complete applications in one online session at www.fafsa.ed.gov.
 In addition, students who want to request a Federal Direct Loan must request the loan online at www.hunter.cuny.edu/finaid/dirloan.html.

-The Enrollment and Management Office will provide you with information on financing your education.
-Additionally, there are several scholarships offered specifically to social work students.
+There are some scholarships offered specifically to social work students.
 MSW students attending SSSW are considered once they complete and submit their application below.
-To apply for a scholarship, please take the following steps:
+Applications are reviewed on a rolling basis throughout the school year as funds become available.

 1. Completing your FAFSA: Whether you plan to access loan options or not, you must submit a FAFSA for scholarship consideration.
 If you are not eligible to file a FAFSA, please submit the application and then follow up with the scholarship committee (scholar@hunter.cuny.edu) to confirm your status.

-2. Complete the Silberman Scholarship Application online: This includes academic and financial information and a 300-500 word essay.
-Please go here for the application link and read instructions carefully.
+2. Complete the Silberman Scholarship Application online: This includes academic and financial information and a 100-300 word essay.
+When filling out the form please read the instructions carefully.

 • Please note, your application will allow you a place to indicate which scholarship you are interested in applying for.
-You can select up to three scholarships total.
+However, all submissions will be automatically reviewed for all available scholarship opportunities.

-• Applications are due by June 15th unless otherwise indicated.
-Applications received after June 15th, will be considered on a rolling basis as additional scholarship opportunities arise.
+• If you are an incoming Fall student, we suggest that you submit by August 1st to assure full consideration of Fall scholarship options unless otherwise indicated.
+Applications received after the due dates will be considered on a rolling basis as additional scholarship opportunities arise.

 • Applicants will be notified of awards only if they are chosen to receive a scholarship.
 Applicants not chosen in the first award period will continue to be eligible throughout the school year (and applications will remain live in the system).